TuyulMohak/MuaraCoder-Website/content/front-end/vue-installation-&-project-configuration.md

 ## Installation

 In this guide I will use Vite because of it's simplicity and sheer speed.
-Firstly, you must already have package manager like `PNPM`, `YARN` or `NPM` and you also need `NODE` installed on your device.
+Firstly, you must already have package manager like `pnpm`, `yarn` or `npm`.
+I recommend using `npm`. and you also need `NODE` installed on your device.
 To start a `Vue` project using `Vite`. we need to run one of the command below on your terminal.

 ```bash